ariera/ariera.github.io/_posts/2017-09-20-how-to-use-email-as-user-identifier-in-django-1-11.markdown

 #### Configure your `models` and `admin`

-This will be your `./base/models.py`, highly inspired by the [original Django source code](https://github.com/django/django/blob/a96b981d84367fd41b1df40adf3ac9ca71a741dd/django/contrib/auth/models.py#L288).
+This will be your models, highly inspired by the [original Django source code](https://github.com/django/django/blob/a96b981d84367fd41b1df40adf3ac9ca71a741dd/django/contrib/auth/models.py#L288).

 <div class="file-title">./base/models.py</div>
 {% highlight python %}